5z3f/lol-static-data/README.md

 # League.StaticData
-Simple tool for gathering static data from League of Legends client, mainly writted for my needs\
+Simple tool for gathering static data from League of Legends client, mainly writted for own needs\
 **Using League Client API**

-Should be working for all riot regions, Garena and Tencent servers are not tested\
+Should be working for all regions supported by RiotGames, Garena and Tencent servers are not tested\
-**A ready json file for en_GB locale with assets is available under /static/ dir**
+**A ready json file for en_GB locale is available under /static/ dir**

 ---